 Travel Talk’s Felucca Odyssey Tour through Egypt has been rated as the Most Amazing Tour in Africa among hundreds by TourRadar and after going on the trip I can see why!
-It’s the perfect choice if you want to see all of the top attractions in Egypt for an extremely reasonable price in a reasonably short amount of time.
+It’s the perfect choice if you want to see all of the top attractions in Egypt for a budget price in just over one week in Egypt.

 It’s a 9 Day tour on paper however Day 1 is the welcome meeting at 18:00 and Day 9 is jut breakfast so if you’re tight on time then you can actually leave late in the evening like I did on Day 8 and you only need to get to Cairo and be in the hotel by late afternoon on Day 1 and in between are 7 very full days exploring the length of Egypt and all its top attractions.
 I had the best time on this trip and definitely left feeling like I had throughly explored a new country and made new friends and new memories a long the way, so here’s what I got up to: